Huzaifasunusi/alx-system_engineering-devops/0x00-shell_basics/README.md

-its all about basic of shell
+This directory consists of all the basic thing you need to know to start-up with Unix/Linux distribution.